 If you're worried someone might see you have visited this page, the Women's Aid website tells you how to cover your tracks online.

 Domestic abuse can happen to anyone, whatever your age, background, gender, religion, sexuality, ethnicity or disability.
 Around 1 in 3 women are affected by domestic abuse when they are pregnant.

 Domestic violence can be physical, sexual, emotional, psychological or financial.
 Some abuse starts when women become pregnant.
 Other times the abuse gets worse during or after pregnancy.

 Domestic violence or abuse can cause emotional and mental health problems, including stress and anxiety.
-It also puts you and your unborn child at risk.

 Depending on their assessment you may be offered: